 Blogs: Gale family

-My Scottish ancestry derives mainly from my great-great grandmother, Agnes Georgina Gordon (1856-1933), whose marriage to Walter Andrew Gale (also of Scottish ancestry on his mother's side) can seen in the charts above; their daughter Helen Mary married Arthur Everett Gibbins, and their second son was my grandfather Lawrence Wilfred Gibbins.
+My Scottish ancestry derives mainly from my great-great grandmother Agnes Georgina (‘Ina’) Gordon (1856-1933), whose marriage to Walter Andrew Gale (also of Scottish ancestry on his mother's side) can seen in the charts above; their daughter Helen Mary married Arthur Everett Gibbins, and their second son was my grandfather Lawrence Wilfred Gibbins.
 Agnes Georgina's father, Thomas Edward Gordon, a captain in the 14th Light Dragoons and a veteran of the 1848-9 Punjab War and the Indian Mutiny in 1858-9, had been born in India in 1828.
 His father was a wealthy merchant in Benares named James Gillespie Gordon, the son of Thomas Gordon and Agnes Kirkpatrick of Dumfries in Scotland.

-Following the Mutiny, James Gillespie Gordon left India and used his fortune to buy 13,500 acres of land at Hawke's Bay in New Zealand, establishing a sheep farm - Clifton Station - that continues under the Gordon name to this day.
+Following the Mutiny, James Gillespie Gordon left India and used his fortune to buy 13,500 acres of land at Hawke's Bay in New Zealand, establishing a sheep farm - Clifton Station - that continues to be owned by his Gordon descendants to this day.
 James' son Thomas parted from his first wife, remarried and joined his father in New Zealand after leaving the army in the early 1860s.
 Management of Clifton Station passed through his sons to the present owner, his great-grandson Angus Gordon.
 Because the family still lives on the property and retains much of the original belongings - including teak furniture brought by James from India - this part of my family history is the richest in terms of surviving documents, artefacts and photographs.
 Angus has written an excellent book on the history of the Gordon family at Clifton Station, shown opposite.
 The property continues today as a sheep station and working farm, but has also been developed as a tourist attraction.
 You can read about the arrival of James Gordon at Cape Kidnappers in this article in New Zealand Geographic magazine.

 Blogs: Gordon family